nsnam/ns-3-dev-git/CONTRIBUTING.md

   * [Issue and Pull Request Labels](#issue-and-pull-request-labels)

-## I don't want to read this whole thing I just have a question!!!
+## I do not want to read this whole thing I just have a question!!!

 > **Note:** Please don't file an issue to ask a question.
             You'll get faster results by using the resources below.